Stotherd/test-repo/README.md

 Run bundler install

 Then, run the setup command to configure for use.
-Supply your oauth token from github and this will be added to your keychain along with an email address you want to send from, using the command:
+Supply your oauth token from GitHub (aka 'Personal access tokens' in GitHub) and this will be added to your keychain along with an email address you want to send from, using the command:

 `./gitkeep setup -o [OAUTH_TOKEN] -e [EMAIL_ADDRESS]`